guardian/frontend/docs/01-start-here/01-installation-steps.md

 1. Clone repository
     - `git clone git@github.com:guardian/frontend.git && cd frontend`
-2. Get AWS Credentials using [janus](https://janus.gutools.co.uk/) for frontend and CMS fronts
+2. Get AWS Credentials using [janus](https://janus.gutools.co.uk/) for frontend, CMS fronts and Composer
 4. Run the container (dev service).
 The first time you do so the container image would be pulled from the EC2 Container Registry
     - ./dev.sh
 5. Build and run the app within the container